 - As I wrote in the introduction, don’t be afraid to visit the Transport Museum even in good weather.
 It’s definitely worth it.

-- Our program at the museum was very busy not only because of the game.
+- Our program at the museum was very busy.
 Apart from lunch, we managed to visit the Lindt Chocolate Adventure, but I definitely want to come back sometime so we can visit other parts of the museum we haven’t been to yet: the Media World, the Planetarium and the Filmtheater, where visitors can watch documentaries on the biggest movie screen in Switzerland.

 - You won’t make a mistake if you plan a whole day to visit the museum (but at least 3-4 hours).